Craft beer producer liquor licensing options

-For more information about licensing options or the application process, contact the customer support team on (07) 3224 7131.
+For more information about licensing options or the application process, contact the Customer Support Team on 1300 072 322.

-- Find out more about the types of liquor and wine licences.
+- Read about other types of liquor and wine licences and liquor-related permits.

 - Learn about compliance for liquor licensees.

-- Find out about getting involved in the food and beverage industry.
+- Find out about Queensland's food and beverage industry.